-Ford County saw three new positive confirmed additional cases, with an overall total to 5,767 as of Wednesday.
-Seward County added two positive cases to its total of 3,872.
-Morton and Scott Counties each increased by two cases as of Wednesday for overall totals of 267 and 600, respectively.
-Grant and Meade Counties added one case each for totals of 946 and 517, respectively.
-Numbers in other southwest Kansas counties remained constant through Wednesday.
+Ford County saw two new positive confirmed additional cases, with an overall total to 5,786 as of Friday.
+Seward County added three positive case to its total of 3,868.
+Hamilton and Scott Counties each increased by one case as of Friday, for overall totals of 210 and 604, respectively.
+Numbers in other southwest Kansas counties remained constant through Friday.

 Greeley - 104